• Skip to primary navigation

 Classic Mai Tai, Japanese Cocktail + Orgeat Chantilly

-If the Mai Tai was slightly frivolous, the Japanese Cocktail was serious business.
+The Japanese Cocktail is serious business.
 And no wonder; it was purportedly invented in 1860 by New York barman Jerry Thomas for the Japanese translator Tateishi "Tommy" Onojirou during the first Japanese diplomatic mission to the US.
 Nothing about the drink is remotely Asian; it features cognac and orgeat sharpened with lime juice and Angostura bitters and served up with a lemon twist.
 The orgeat smoothes the rough edges of spiritous cognac, adding body weight to the drink.
 Again, the citrus plus orgeat creates the illusion of tropical fruit, but the cognac keeps the Japanese cocktail more earthy than the rum in the mai tai.
 The bitters add a complexity that keeps the drink grounded.

 cat on couch